 Item number Item name Settings 023 LOCAL KEY MAP When MAP is selected in menu item 006, the buttons that can be operated on the control panel of this unit when it is being controlled by remote control from another device can be selected from the following sub-items.
 The settings of each sub-item are as follows.
-DIS : Do not function.
-ENA: Function.
-1 STOP Select whether the STOP button functions.
-2 PLAY Select whether the PLAY button functions.
-3 REC/EDIT Select whether the REC and EDIT buttons function.
-4 STANDBY Select whether the STANDBY button functions.
+DIS: Do not function.
+STOP ENA: Function.
+1 PLAY Select whether the STOP button functions.
+Select whether the PLAY button functions.
+2 REC/EDIT Select whether the PLAY button functions. - STANDBY 4 Select whether the STANDBY button functions.
 5 EJECT Select whether the EJECT button functions.
 6 JOG Select whether the JOG button functions.
 7 SHUTTLE Select whether the SHUTTLE button functions.
 8 VAR Select whether the VAR button functions.
 9 FF/REW Select whether the F FWD and REW buttons function.
 10 PREROLL Select whether the PREROLL button functions.
 11 AUTO/PRE/REVIEW Select whether the AUTO EDIT, PREVIEW, REVIEW buttons function.
 12 F-KEY Select whether the F1 to F6 buttons function.
-13 AUDIO/MONITOR Select whether the audio signal buttons function.
-14 EDIT PRESET Select whether the EDIT PRESET button functions.
+13 AUDIO/MONITOR 14 EDIT PRESET Select whether the EDIT PRESET button functions.
 15 OTHERS Select whether the ENTRY, IN, OUT, AUDIO IN, AUDIO OUT, TRIM+, TRIM-, GS-MARK, GS-LIST, DELETE, and DMC EDIT buttons function.
+029 STORED OWNERSHIP Select whether or not to set the Stored Ownership UMID item. off : Do not set. on: Set.
+To set Stored Ownership, display this item in the menu display section, and press the F5 (SET) button to move to the Stored Ownership setting screen.
+For details, see the section "To set Stored Ownership" (page 8-2).
 B01 RECALL BANK 1 Set to ON to recall menu settings from menu bank 1.
 B02 RECALL BANK 2 Set to ON to recall menu settings from menu bank 2.
 B03 RECALL BANK 3 Set to ON to recall menu settings from menu bank 3.
 B11 SAVE BANK 1 Set to ON to save current active menu settings to menu bank 1.
 B12 SAVE BANK 2 Set to ON to save current active menu settings to menu bank 2.
 B13 SAVE BANK 3 Set to ON to save current active menu settings to menu bank 3.
 B20 RESET SETUP Set to ON to reset current active menu settings to factory default values.